Decommissioning

 Projects Under 100 MW

 Local governments can require a plan for decommissioning and financial assurance for utility‑scale renewable projects through ordinances or permitting as part of a conditional use permit (CUP).
-Consult the Green County Report for more information on what a complete decommissioning plan typically includes.
+Consult RESET’s Green County Report for more information on what a complete decommissioning plan typically includes.

 Decommissioning Resources